CornelioP/Tokenizer/README.md

 # Byte Pair Encoding (BPE) Class

-This repository contains a Python implementation of the Byte Pair Encoding (BPE) algorithm taking inspiration from Karpathy and GPT-2 tokenization algorithm.
+This repository contains a Python implementation of the Byte Pair Encoding (BPE) algorithm taking inspiration from Karpathy's tutorial :) and GPT-2 tokenization algorithm.
 BPE is a subword tokenization technique widely used in modern Natural Language Processing (NLP) pipelines, particularly for training large language models (LLMs).
 This implementation provides methods for training the BPE model, encoding a UTF-8 string into a list of tokens, and decoding tokens back into a string.

 ## Overview